 I have two furry babies and I’m a foster mom, and Clearwater is a paradise for me and my “babies.”
 The city is very dog friendly, and it offers many opportunities for us to enjoy activities together.

-Clearwater also offers a large diversity of parks where you can hike with your pets or they can play off-leash.
+Clearwater also offers a large diversity of public parks where you can hike with your pets or they can play off-leash.
+You may even see Florida manatees at several local parks in the winter months.

 Best Dog Friendly Hotels in Clearwater